 Todd Steven Burroughs is a journalist, historian and popular culture geek.
 He believes this.

 A Ph.D. in Communication from the University of Maryland’s Philip Merrill College of Journalism, he is a lifelong student of the history of Black media.
-He is the author of “Son-Shine On Cracked Sidewalks,” his audiobook on the 2014 Newark, N.J. mayoral election.
+He is the author of “Warrior Princess: A People’s Biography of Ida B. Wells.”
+His audiobook, “Son-Shine On Cracked Sidewalks,” is about the 2014 Newark, N.J. mayoral election.
 He is a co-author with Herb Boyd of the book “Civil Rights: Yesterday and Today,” and one of four primary authors of the book “Civil Rights Chronicle ,” both published by Legacy Publishing/Publications International.
-He is the o-editor with Jared Ball of the book “A Lie of Reinvention: Correcting Manning Marable’s Malcolm X,” published by Black Classic Press.
+He is the co-editor with Jared Ball of the book “A Lie of Reinvention: Correcting Manning Marable’s Malcolm X,” published by Black Classic Press.
 He is a contributor to several other books, including “Race And Resistance: African-Americans in the Twenty-First Century” (South End Press), “Putting The Movement Back Into Civil Rights Teaching” (Teaching for Change and PRRAC), “The Fifties Chronicle”(Legacy/Publishing/Publications International), and the “Ethnic Media In America” scholarly anthology series (Kendall/Hunt).
 He is co-writing a book about Freedomways magazine with Wayne J. Dawkins, associate professor in the Morgan State University School of Global Journalism & Communicaton, as well as writing a monograph on WABC-TV’s Gil Noble and his television program, “Like It Is” and a journalistic biography of imprisoned journalist Mumia Abu-Jamal.

 He has written for magazines such as The Source, ColorLines, Black Issues Book Review and The Crisis, websites such as The Root, NewsOne.com, Ebony.com and BlackAmericaWeb.com, newspapers such as The New York Amsterdam News and The (Newark, N.J.)
 Star-Ledger, and for wire services such as The NNPA News Service, Capital News Service (of the University of Maryland’s Philip Merrill College of Journalism) and the Knight-Ridder Wire.
 He began his career as a correspondent for The New Jersey edition of The Afro-American newspaper chain in 1985.